-In Matthew 26:35, after Jesus told Peter that he would deny Jesus three times that same night, Peter then said even if he must die, "No, may not You will I deny (ἀπαρνήσομαι-future middle indicative, first singular).
-The other learners said the same thing.
-Jesus then told Peter and the other learners not to let their hearts be troubled.
+Peter and the other learners not to let their hearts be troubled.
 Jesus said, "Believe in God, believe also in Me."
 Jesus understood the trouble that denying Jesus would cause in their hearts and eclipse their faith.
 See He Will Deny Us.
 Psychologically, Jesus knows the future, revealed the future, and then helps us endure that future by continuing with our faith, even during times that threaten to trouble Christians.

-In Matthew 26:75, after Peter denied Jesus for the third time, Peter remembered the rhema of Jesus: "Before the rooster voices, three times you will deny (ἀπαρνήση--future middle indicative, second plural) Me."
-Peter then went out and wept bitterly.
+In Matthew 26:75, after Peter denied Jesus for the third time, Peter remembered the rhema of Jesus: "Before the rooster voices, three times you will deny Me."44 Peter then went out and wept bitterly.
 Psychologically, Peter denied Jesus under pressure and sifting by satan.
 Jesus told Peter before it happened so that Peter would not be troubled or stop believing in God and in Jesus.
 Jesus prayed for Peter to endure and then return to useful service.
 Sometimes we learn lessons from Jesus that cause us tears and trouble, but those lessons serve us well in the future, especially as deal with others who have denied Jesus in many ways.